Vending machine: Specialized vending machines

 From 2000 to 2010, the specialization of vending machines became more common.
 Vending extended increasingly into non-traditional areas like electronics, or even artwork or short stories.
-Machines of this new category are generally called Automated retail kiosks.
+Machines of this new category are generally called automated retail kiosks.
 When using an automated retail machine, consumers select products, sometimes using a touchscreen interface, pay for purchases using a credit or debit card and then the product is dispensed, sometimes via an internal robotic arm in the machine.
 The trend of specialization and proliferation of vending machines is perhaps most apparent in Japan where vending machines sell products from toilet paper to hot meals and pornography, and there is 1 vending machine per 23 people.

+Ammunition vending machine

+In 2024, a company called American Rounds began operating vending machines that sell firearm ammunition in grocery stores in the U.S. states of Alabama, Texas, Oklahoma, and Colorado.
+The machines use age-verification technology and facial recognition technology to make sure that buyers are at least 21 years old.
+Another company, called Master Ammo, operates similar machines that lack age-verification systems in gun clubs and gun ranges that have age requirements for entering.

 Automobile vending machine

-In November 2013, online auto retailer Carvana opened the first car vending machine in the U.S., located in Atlanta.
+In November 2013, online auto retailer Carvana opened the first car vending machine in the U.S., located in Atlanta dispensing various models of used cars.

 In late 2016, Autobahn Motors, a car dealership in Singapore, opened a 15-story-tall luxury car vending machine containing 60 cars, dispensing Ferrari and Lamborghini vehicles.